Man City, Liverpool win in EPL title race; Norwich relegated

 First up was Liverpool, which won at Newcastle 1-0 despite resting several players, and was briefly atop the table.

-Then City won at Leeds 4-0 a few hours later to move back above Liverpool by one point.
+Then City won at Leeds 4-0 a few hours later to move back above Liverpool by one point and also move to within one of Liverpool’s goal difference, which is the first tiebreaker in England.

 There are four rounds left in their compelling title fight.